Ontario suburban home eligible for 2026 HVAC rebate programs

 Pre-approval and quote

-Once eligibility is confirmed, we issue a flat-rate written quote showing list price, rebate amount, and net cost.
+Once eligibility is confirmed, we issue a flat-rate written quote showing list price, expected rebate amount, and net cost.
 You sign off knowing exactly what arrives at the end.

 4